facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 >
 > -- <cite>https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/3158#note_740206844</cite>

-After few months of back and forth with **GitLab Runner**'s team, we ended up finding a solution that enabled my use case while still retaining the correct variable expansion logic as nobody wanted to introduce a breaking-change on such a big platform.
+After few months of back and forth with **GitLab Runner**'s team, we ended up finding a solution that enabled my use case while still retaining the correct variable expansion logic, as nobody wanted to introduce a breaking-change on such a big platform.

 >ℹ️
 >